 For the purpose of bringing more people, Netbeans moved to Apache.
 Apart from Java, Netbeans supports other programming languages such as C/C++, PHP, and HTML5.

 - It is a cross-platform software that can run on any OS.

 - Fully integrated with all the development tools.

 - Has a smart code editing feature with an auto-complete feature.

 Also, Read: 5 Best Open Source IDEs For Python Developers

-Eclipse is another free open source IDE for Java developers.
+Eclipse is another free open-source IDE for Java developers.
 It is an ideal integrated development environment for Java programming.
 Using Eclipse, you can create any Java application that can run on any platform.
-Either on the web, mobile and desktop.
+Either on the web, mobile, or desktop.
 Apart from Java, Eclipse supports other languages such as C, PHP, Perl, Python, and Ruby.

 Although it was initially meant for Java, today it has a wide range of applications.
 It supports various plugins and extensions for other languages.
 It gives developers free access to many plugins.
 It also enjoys a broad community of developers.

 - Provides the best tooling options for JEE projects